Definition of Terms:

 “As for these, then, who were appointed by them, or who were afterwards appointed by other illustrious men with the consent of the whole Church, and who have ministered to the flock of Christ without blame . . . we consider it unjust that they be removed from the ministry” (Epistle to the Corinthians 44:1-3 [A.D.
 80]).

-“Take care to do all things in harmony with God, with the bishop presiding in the place of God and with the presbyters in the place of the council of the apostles, and with the deacons, who are most dear to me.”
-(Epistle to the Magnesians 6:1 [A.D.
-110]).
+“Take care to do all things in harmony with God, with the Bishop presiding in the place of God and with the presbyters in the place of the council of the Apostles, and with the deacons, who are most dear to me, entrusted with the business of Jesus Christ.”- Letter to the Magnesians 6:1 (Written 107 A.D.)

 “Indeed, when you submit to the bishop as you would to Jesus Christ, it is clear to me that you are living not in the manner of men but as Jesus Christ, who died for us, that through faith in his death you might escape dying.
-It is necessary, therefore–and such is your practice–that you do nothing without the bishop and that you be subject also to the presbytery, as to the apostles of Jesus Christ our hope, in whom we shall be found if we live with him” (Epistle to the Trallians 2:1-3 [A.D.
-110]).
+It is necessary, therefore -as is your practice-that you do nothing without the bishop, and that you also be subject to the presbytery, as to the apostles of Jesus Christ… It is necessary also that the deacons, the dispensers of the sacraments of Jesus Christ, be in every way pleasing to all men.” –Letter to the Trallians 2:1-3 (Written 110 A.D.)

 “It is necessary to obey those who are the presbyters in the Church, those who, as we have shown, have succession from the apostles; those who have received, with the succession of the episcopate, the sure charism of truth according to the good pleasure of the Father.
 But the rest, who have no part in the primitive succession and assemble wheresoever they will, must be held in suspicion” (Against Heresies 4:26 [A.D.
 180]).